Squishyguy10/t3r/README.md

 ### Tailwind CSS

 We made use of many of Tailwind's features to style all of the aspects of our website to create a user friendly and appealing aesthetic.
-Examples of what we used it for are text, backgrounds, positioning of elements etc.
+Examples of what we used it for are text, backgrounds, positioning of elements, etc.

 ***